 Train instructors and meeting owners on best practices

 It is important to help instructors and meeting owners understand best practices for ongoing use.
 These will vary from institution to institution, but we recommend you consider topics such as:

 - The benefits of recording (availability to sick individuals, ability to search through spoken content)

 - How to ensure a session is recorded (either automatically or manually)

 - How to set up recurring meeting folder routing in Panopto

 - How to check sharing settings

 Panopto and Zoom create a powerful workflow that helps teachers, students and employees raise their productivity.
-This is especially true in cases where individuals must work remotely or are catching up after being ill.
-When system administrators follow the above steps, they can minimize confusion amongst individuals and maximize productivity across their organization.
+This is especially true in cases where individuals are working remotely or are catching up after being ill.
+When system administrators follow the above steps, they can minimize confusion among individuals and maximize productivity across their organization.